Luma APIluma.com ↗

 |---|---|---|

-| limit | integer | Maximum number of events to return (max 50 per page) |
+| limit | integer | Maximum number of events to return (max 50 per page). |

-| cursor | string | Pagination cursor from previous response's next_cursor field |
+| cursor | string | Opaque pagination cursor from a previous response's next_cursor field. |

-| latitude | string | Custom latitude (use with longitude instead of location) |
+| latitude | string | Custom latitude coordinate.
+Use together with longitude instead of location. |

-| location | string | City name.
-Built-in coordinates supported for major cities including New York, San Francisco, London, Tokyo, and others; or provide a custom city name. |
+| location | string | City name for location-based search.
+Built-in coordinates exist for: New York, San Francisco, London, Tokyo, Bangalore, Bengaluru, Mumbai, Delhi.
+Other city names are passed as-is. |

-| place_id | string | Luma discover place API ID (e.g., 'discplace-G0tGUVYwl7T17Sb') |
+| place_id | string | Luma discover place API ID (e.g., 'discplace-G0tGUVYwl7T17Sb').
+When provided, overrides location and lat/lng. |

-| longitude | string | Custom longitude (use with latitude instead of location) |
+| longitude | string | Custom longitude coordinate.
+Use together with latitude instead of location. |

 {